uktrade/terraform-platform-modules/README.md

 `cdn_domains_list` is a map of the domain names that will be configured in CloudFront.

-- the key is the fully qualified domain name
+- the key is the fully qualified domain name.
 - the value is an array containing the internal prefix and the base domain (the application's Route 53 zone).

 ### Optional settings: